 There are many articles about this topic: your company/team is working Agile and you notice soon that you miss Software Architecture… or at least a little bit of software-design-common-sense if you don’t like big words.

 I would like to share my view on the problem, and also what I think it is a pragmatic solution to deal with this difficult Agile and Architecture combination.

 If your team is Agile, you are probably used to Scrum or Kanban methodology.
 In these ways of working, one of the key rules is that you shouldn’t work on something if it can’t be mapped directly to business value.

 Does the Architecture or even a little bit of Software Refactoring has business value?
-That is the important question.
+That is an important question.
 The answer depends on how good you are selling a software change or new design.
 No matter how important and beneficial this change is according to you, you need to prove it.
 For example, is it a change that is going to save time in future developments?

 If you pass the previous test (selling the technical task) and the Product Owner is convinced that this Architectural Change is good, then you will face the next challenge: can that task be completed within one Sprint?
 Can you split it into small chunks?
 If someone is really Agile-Purist then they may even ask you to write what you want to do in the format “As a [user/whatever] I want to [description of the goal] so [benefits of the goal]”.

 Where are the Architects in Agile?

 The Scrum methodology encourages architects to be part of the teams, so they should be working under the same Scrum rules.
 But this fact itself also causes problems, such as frustration in senior and creative people, and the fact that there is no technical ‘authority’ that can solve conflicts.
 I found a post that summarizes in a very good way the reasoning behind some technical people being against Agile, quoting it: